How do we stay fit for surfing over winter?

 Our favourite way to stay fit and get outside over winter is simply running.
 It’s a free, all-weather, all-terrain, all ability activity, that can be done straight from your front door.
 We prefer to hit the coastal trails and include some inclines and different terrains, so we can check the surf and soak up the sea views while bolstering our cardio vascular and lower body strength.
 Even when there’s been no surf for weeks, you’ll stay in touch with the tides and ocean, and when the surf’s back on you’ll have increased stamina for the paddle outs and manoeuvres.

 A combination of strength, stamina and flexibility are essential for surfing performance.
 In winter it’s all too easy to curl up on the sofa between sessions and binge on Netflix under the duvet, instead of stretching and strengthening the muscles you need to surf.
 So before turning on the latest series, switch to a surf-focused workout or online yoga class to keep strong and supple for the surf.
-Online workouts are much easier to fit into a busy routine, and rather than needing an hour for a class, turn to a quick 10-minute HIT workout (try @tee_surf_fit) and 10-15 minutes of yoga (try Vitamin Sea Collective), three or four times a week.
-It works wonders.
+Online workouts are much easier to fit into a busy routine, and rather than needing an hour for a class, turn to a quick 10-minute HIT workout (try @tee_surf_fit) or sign up to a surf fitness programme such as SurfGirl’s two week boot camp.
+It will work wonders to ensure you max out on the surf when it lights up at home or away.